ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-blog.md

         (c # lineTo (0, -u * 0.9)) -- Hour line

 Haskell lacks the possibilities to deep embed branches and boolean expressions.
-For that reason we are using the [`Data.Boolean`][HackageBoolean] package.
+For that reason we use the [`Data.Boolean`][HackageBoolean] package.
 Instead of `if-then-else` you are required to use `ifB` when writing JavaScript.